5 Best Strength Training Exercises for Swimmers

 Weight Lifting Exercises for Swimmers

-One study took a group of competitive swimmers and had them do a 9-week dryland program that featured broad jumps.
+The intervention was a 9-week dryland program that prioritized broad jumps.
 For the first two weeks, the swimmers did 8×2 broad jumps twice a week.
 For the following seven weeks, 15×2 reps.
 The jumps were performed off a small platform that was angled the same as a regular starting block.

-At the end of the seven weeks, the swimmers were able to generate 7% more horizontal force (getting further off the block) and picked up a 16% increase in horizontal velocity (getting faster off the block).
+At the end of the seven weeks, the swimmers generated 7% more horizontal force (getting further off the block) and picked up a 16% increase in horizontal velocity (getting faster off the block).

 Getting Started with Strength Training for Swimmers